Customer Experience

 8 MIN READ

-From capital mobility to enhanced communications, globalization has made entering a foreign market easier than ever.
-Yet global expansion still requires companies to adopt a business strategy that matches their goals and capabilities.
+From capital mobility to enhanced communication channels, globalization has significantly eased the process of entering foreign markets.
+However, global expansion for your business requires a strategic approach tailored to your goals and resources.
 The four main international strategies used to target new markets include: international, global, transnational, and multidomestic.
 In this third installment of our series, we explore multidomestic strategies and what makes them unique.

 As is the case with the other three international business strategies, a multidomestic strategy requires a certain level of commitment around four major factors.
 These include local responsiveness, global integration, standardization, and customization.
 Below is a brief overview of each.